 The Local Government Act 2000 requires that the Council's overview and scrutiny arrangements cover the full range of functions it is responsible for.
-That can be undertaken by a minimum of one member body or any higher number the Council considers appropriate.
-Any Commission when considering local education authority functions must, in addition to the Councillor Members, include in the case of Derby five voting members representing faith communities and parents.
+This can be undertaken by a minimum of one member body or by any higher number the Council considers appropriate.
+Any Commission when considering local education authority functions must, in addition to the Councillor Members include representatives of faith communities and parents.
+In the case of Derby there are five voting members representing faith communities and parents.
 Section 7 of the Health and Social Care Act 2001 provides for the Council's Overview and Scrutiny function to review and scrutinise local National Health Service bodies.